ChrisCarini/iris-jetbrains-plugin/README.md

-# Iris IntelliJ Plugin
+# Iris JetBrains Plugin
-A plugin to connect to an Iris installation and alert the user to new incidents.
+A plugin for Iris notifications in the JetBrains ecosystem of IDEs.

 ## Getting started
 _to-do..._